Wrapping up my “Birds of Prey” fanfiction! Batgirl versus O-Ren Ishii! Black Canary and Sonya Blade versus Scorpion! And what’s that about a bomb?

 “Get over here!”
 Scorpion yelled, bringing Sonya back to the fight.

-Sonya drew a garrote from her wristwatch.
+While spinning around, Sonya drew a garrote from her wristwatch.
 She wrapped it around Scorpion’s neck and twisted.

-Black Canary swallowed.
-“Was that really necessary?”
+Black Canary approached Sonya.
+“Was that really necessary?” she asked.

 The Seattle detective let the garrote recoil back into her watch.
 She held up her arm to show off the watch, a Hello Kitty!
 Model.